-Ansu was previously a management consultant with the Boston Consulting Group, where his clients included companies in the private equity, industrial goods, and energy sectors, and an intern and consulting energy economist for the Asian Development Bank.
+Ansu was previously a management consultant with the Boston Consulting Group, where his clients included companies in the private equity, industrial goods, and energy sectors.
+He has served as a consultant for the Asian Development Bank and Climate Policy Initiative.
 He holds a Ph.D. in Management Science and Engineering and an M.S. in Statistics from Stanford University.
-He also earned a B.S.E. in Chemical Engineering from Princeton University.
+He also earned a B.S.E. from Princeton University.